nyu-mhealth/MapCorps/Overview.md

    - [YouTube: Mapping Pharmacies & Supermarkets in OSM Tutorial](https://www.youtube.com/watch?v=I9XSkpZrW5s)

 * * *
-### Pick your poison: You can choose either the iD or JSOM Editor
+### Pick your poison: You can edit OSM with either the iD or JSOM Editor
 [iD Editor](http://learnosm.org/en/beginner/id-editor/)

     iD is good for…